-From 1 July 2020, businesses will have the flexibility to bring previously furloughed employees back to work on a part-time basis – with the Government continuing to pay 80% of wages for any of their normal hours they do not work up until the end of August.
+Since 1 July 2020, businesses have have the flexibility to bring previously furloughed employees back to work on a part-time basis – with the Government continuing to pay 80% of wages for any of their normal hours they do not work.

 Businesses can decide the hours and shift patterns that their employees will work upon their return and will be responsible for paying their wages in full while working.
 This means that employees can work as much or as little as your business needs, with no minimum time that you can furlough staff for.

 Any working hours arrangement that you agree with your employee must cover at least one week and be confirmed to the employee in writing.